Pat G. Palmer

 how to migrate legacy training history data into the Ingenium

 database.
-Manipulated large sets of employee data records in Excel
+Manipulated large sets of employee data records in Excel to

-import into Oracle.
+into Oracle.

 - Designed